Prescription Fraud Defense Lawyer Chicago

 Lack of Intent

-The prosecution must prove that the defendant knowingly acted with fraudulent intent.
-Mistakes or misunderstandings may defeat this element.
+The prosecution must prove the defendant knowingly acted with fraudulent intent.
+Honest mistakes, confusion, addiction issues, or misunderstandings may undermine the government’s case.

 Insufficient Evidence

 The prosecution must prove guilt beyond a reasonable doubt.
-Weak or incomplete evidence may lead to reduced charges or dismissal.
+Weak pharmacy records, conflicting evidence, or incomplete investigations may create reasonable doubt.

 Mistaken Identity